What is an Uncontested Divorce?

 Many couples who are considering filing their own uncontested divorce papers ask whether it’s best to opt for an MSA or collaborative divorce process.
 There are differences in each approach as well as the cost.
 Additionally, if for some reason, your divorce fails in the collaborative process, each party will have to find another attorney to represent them to begin the typical divorce process.
 This could equate to more expense, time and perhaps more conflict.
 Nilo J Sanchez & Associates can explain those differences in detail and make recommendations based on your unique case.

-For a consultation to discuss uncontested divorces, MSA’s versus collaborative divorce, please call 813-879-4600 or message us to request a consultation with a divorce attorney.
+For a consultation to discuss uncontested divorces, MSA’s versus collaborative divorce, please call our office at (813) 879-4600 or message us to request a consultation with a divorce attorney.

 MSA’s (Marital Settlement Agreements)

 In uncontested divorces, marital settlement agreements are a wonderful alternative to going it alone.
-Through negotiations and mediation the matters below will be addressed focusing on your best interests.
-Couples who wish to seek an uncontested divorce and avoid litigation can opt to settle their divorce with an MSA while not forgoing the protection a lawyer can provide and limits that a collaborative approach has.
-Litigation will only arise if one or the other party fails to negotiate the terms in part or in whole for matters such as;
+Through mutual agreement, negotiations and mediation the matters below will be addressed focusing on your best interests.
+Couples who wish to seek an uncontested divorce and avoid litigation can opt to settle their divorce while not forgoing the protection that a Tampa divorce attorney can provide while avoiding some of the limitations that a collaborative approach may have.
+Divorce litigation will only arise if one or the other party fails to negotiate the terms in part or in whole for matters such as;

 - The division of assets and debts